Eyeglasses

 Solar Eclipse Glasses

-Due to the mixed material nature of eclipse-viewing glasses (cardstock and solar film), the glasses are not recyclable curbside.
+Do not place solar glasses in curbside recycling.
+Due to the mixed-material nature of eclipse-viewing glasses (cardstock and solar film), they are not recyclable curbside.

 ---